Tono-vacn/Duke-Person/README.md

     - Add global toast to show the message.
     - Customized progress indicator style.

-- HW5:
+- Finished in HW5:

     - switch persistence from fileurl to SwiftData
     - redesigned project structure
     - add teams view

   - Extra for HW5
     - implemented DAO singleton to handle data access
     - split data model and view model completely

   - Fix for HW5:
     - fixed email validation issue
     - fixed lName, fName capitalization issue
     - fixed DUID, NetID valid input issue

+- HW6:

+  - Add backcard for person detail view
+  - Add the ability to flip the card
+  - Add dynamic vector animation in backcard
+  - Add Attributed Text in backcard
+  - Add An Image (Raster graphic) in backcard
+  - Add Animation to an Image in backcard
+- Extra for HW6:
+  - a dot clock in the backcard
+  - a dynamic vector animation of an opening flower in the backcard